 Password protection

-is encrypted.
-It can be recognized by the string ENC
+By default the password stored in flhcli.xml is encrypted.
+It can be recognized by the string ENC at the

-element inner text.
+very beginning of <password> element inner text.
 For debugging purposes it is also possible to store plain

-version of the password, but it must be done by manually editing the flhcli.xml
+version of the password, but it must be done by manually editing the flhcli.xml file.

 The encryption key is derived from information unique for the currently running operating system.
 That means